 - To check for updates and/or be notified of updated changes to the Immunization Program Manual, register by entering your email address in the space on the BCCDC Administrative Circular.

 Ensure Management of Biologicals

-- Complete information on vaccine management can be found in the Immunization Program Manual, section VI.
-[PDF]
+- Complete information on vaccine management can be found in the Immunization Program Manual, Appendix E. [PDF]

 - Vaccine should be stored between 2.0° and 8.0° C. Check and record the minimum, maximum and current temperature of the vaccine fridge at the start and end of each business day.
 Record the temperatures on the Temperature Form available at the above website.